estelle/flexbox/draft/bak/01_flexbox.md

 The `row-reverse` value is the same as `row`, except the flex items are laid out in the opposite direction of the text direction: the start and end points are reversed.
 The direction of the _main-axis_ of the flex container is  reversed by the `row-reverse` value.
 For left-to-right languages, like English, `row-reverse` will layout all the flex items side to side from right to left, horizontally, with _main-start_ being on the right and _main-end_ now on the left.
 These are shown in figure ?.

 Had the direction of the page or flex container been reversed, such as for Hebrew or Arabic, with the attribute `dir="rtl"` on the flex container or an ancestor in the HTML, or with `direction: rtl` on the flex container or container's ancestor in the CSS, the direction of the `row-reverse` main axis, and therefore the flex items, is inverted from the default, going left to right.
-Similarly, the `writing-mode` property impacts the direction in which the flex items are drawn to the page.

 The `column` value will layout the flex items from top to bottom.
 The `column` value sets the flex container's _main-axis_ to be the same orientation as the block axis of the current writing mode.
 This is the vertical axis in horizontal writing modes and the horizontal axis in vertical writing modes.
 Basically, it sets the flex-container's _main-axis_ to vertical in most cases, with the exception of Bopomofo, Egyptian Hieroglyphs, Hiragana, Katakana, Han, Hangul, Meroitic Cursive and Hieroglyphs, Mongolian, Ogham, Old Turkic, Phags Pa, Yi and sometimes Japanese.
 With `column`, the flex items are displayed in the same order as declared in the source document, but from top to bottom instead of left to right, so the flex items are laid out one on top of the next instead of side by side.